How to merge partitions in Windows Server 2016

 Shortages to merge Server 2016 partitions with Disk Management:

-- It cannot combine Unallocated space to contiguous partition on the right or to any non adjacent volume.
+- It cannot combine left partition to the right one or to any non adjacent volume.

 - The target partition must be formatted with NTFS file system.